ColtonTO/ColtonTO/README.md

 </div>

 ---
+### 📫 How to reach me :
+- My email : colton1105@gmail.com
+- Connect with me on LinkedIn! : https://www.linkedin.com/in/colton-taylor-ortiz-45a53322a/
 <!--
 **ColtonTO/ColtonTO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.